-- 1. From the Fields drop-down, click + Create Custom Fieldsets.
+- 1. From the All Fields list box, click + Create Custom Fieldsets.
 A new window will be opened. - 2.
 Click one of the following options:

 - Edit: Drag and drop the fields as needed.
 You can also write or delete the fields by clicking the fieldset text box. - Clone: Create a copy of an existent fieldset under the shared fieldsets category.
 Users can update the fieldsets and choose a different name for it. - Delete: The field is deleted from the fieldsets category.